20 Vegetables That Grow Perfectly in the Shade

 Start Your Shade Garden This Week

 You don’t need a sprawling, sun-drenched farm to grow your own food.
 Tucking a few hardy vegetables into the dark corners of the yard completely changes how you look at the space.
-Pick three, try them this weekend, and see what happens.
+If your yard is the opposite (mostly sunny), my list of 25 vegetables that grow in full sun covers the heat-loving crops for that scenario.